Price hikes, outlook cuts - What airlines are doing as fuel costs surge

 T'WAY AIR

-The South Korean low-cost carrier said on April 13 it plans to furlough some of its cabin crew without pay in May and June as part of its measures to address the impact of the war in the Middle East.
+The South Korean low-cost carrier said it planned to furlough some of its cabin crew without pay in May and June as part of measures to address the impact of the war.

 UNITED AIRLINES